Symplectic maps and hyperK\"ahler moment map geometry: Kähler moment map

 \item We define a symplectic form $\Omega$ on $\scrF$ by

-\end{itemize} We summarize our construction in the next proposition. \begin{prop} Let $M=V/\Gamma$ be a quotient torus, where $\vecV$ is a complex vector space endowed with a Hermitian structure.
-For each almost complex structure $J_V$ of $\vecV$ compatible with the Euclidean metric $g_V$, there exists a natural Kähler structure $(\scrF,\cG,\cJ)$ with Kähler form $\Omega$ on $\scrF=\Omega^1(M,\vecV)$. \end{prop}
+\end{enumerate} In particular $(\scrF,\cG,\cJ,\Omega)$ is a formal Kähler structure.
+We summarize our construction in the next proposition. \begin{prop} Let $M=V/\Gamma$ be a quotient torus, where $V$ is an affine space with lattice $\Gamma$ and $\vecV$, a complex vector space endowed with a Hermitian structure $h_V$, as an underlying vector space.
+For every almost complex structure $J_V$ compatible with the Euclidean metric $g_V$ deduced from $h_V$, there exists a natural formal Kähler structure $(\cG,\cG,\cJ, \Omega)$ on $\scrF$ defined by Formulas~\eqref{eq:metr}, \eqref{eq:ac} and \eqref{eq:symp}, acted on by the gauge group~$\TT^\CC=C^\infty(M,\CC^*)$, with an action given by Formula~\eqref{eq:action}. \end{prop}